-When administered by a qualified dentist like Dr. Dennis Wells at Nashville Center for Aesthetic Dentistry, teeth whitening is generally a safe and effectual approach with very few risks.
+When administered by a qualified dentist like Dr. Dennis Wells at Nashville Aesthetic Dentistry – Dennis J. Wells, DDS, teeth whitening is generally a safe and effectual approach with very few risks.
 In the majority of use cases, any side effects are usually caused by misuse of the whitening agent, including attempting to over-whiten.

 The most common after-effect is temporary tooth sensitivity.
 You can reduce this risk by discussing your sensitivity levels with a dentist before beginning a procedure and following all aftercare instructions closely.